bkmorgan3/bkmorgan3/README.md

   ## Key Projects and Volunteer Work :electron:
-[Cypress Recorder](https://github.com/KabaLabs/Cypress-Recorder) Co-creator of scenario recorder for the Cypress Testing Framework.
+[Cypress Recorder](https://github.com/KabaLabs/Cypress-Recorder) Core contributor tp scenario recorder for the Cypress Testing Framework.
 Over 10,000 users.

 [Volunteer Registration Management System](https://github.com/hackforla/VRMS) A tool used for the engagement, support, and retention of a network of volunteers of Hack for LA.